The following professionals lent their expertise to this article:

 7. Find your bottom line

-After adding up all financial aid, loans, personal contributions, and other sources of funding, it’s important for prospective students to find out where they stand.
+After adding up all financial aid, loans, personal contributions, and other sources of funding, prospective students will find out where they stand.
 If they still owe $40,000 for the cost of their education, how long will it take to break even based on projected average salaries?
-Considering all these factors – as well as continuing to apply for aid while in school – can help avoid financial challenges later on.
+Considering all these factors and continuing to apply for aid while in school can help avoid financial challenges later on.

 After sketching out a plan, check out the next section for advice on making the most of your financial aid.